cs343d/assignment1-MiniAPL-release/README.md

     make docker-shell

-And to run the tests, run:

-    make docker-test
+You can then run the `make` commands above.

 ## Grammar and Types